veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 effort alone.

-The back is considerably more complicated than the arm or leg, with various muscles and joints between vertebrae, all having mechanical advantages less than

-1. Back muscles must, therefore, exert very large forces, which are borne by the spinal column.
+The back is considerably more complicated than the arm or leg, with various muscles and joints between vertebrae, all having mechanical advantages one.
+Back muscles must, therefore, exert very large forces, which are borne by the spinal column.
 Discs crushed by mere exertion are very common.
 The jaw is somewhat exceptional—the masseter muscles that close the jaw have a mechanical advantage greater than 1 for the back teeth, allowing us to exert very large forces with them.
 A cause of stress headaches is persistent clenching of teeth where the sustained large force translates into fatigue in muscles around the skull.

 [Figure 2](#fig2) shows how bad posture causes back strain.
 In part (a), we see a person with good posture.
 Note that her upper body’s cg is directly above the